jjoliet/Kreuzberg_SER316/README.md

 This readme is very comprehensive and answered some questions that I have had about this project from the start, thank you! - tstockt2

 This readme file is very helpful in answering some questions regarding the project.
 Thanks! - ggaz1

+Very nice to have some diagrams to help sort to start. - admeyer7